-Mr. May's water and wastewater utility experience includes: representation of water and wastewater utilities in contested rate cases; representation of municipal utilities in negotiation of all-requirements wholesale water supply agreements; representation of municipal utilities in establishing reserve areas pursuant to Section 180.02, Florida Statutes and administrative rulemaking relating to the regulation of water and wastewater utilities.
+Mr. May's water and wastewater utility experience includes: representation of investor-owned water and wastewater utilities in contested rate cases; water and wastewater certification proceedings before the Florida Public Service Commission representation of municipal utilities in negotiation of all-requirements wholesale water supply agreements; representation of municipal utilities in establishing reserve areas pursuant to Section 180.02, Florida Statutes, and administrative rulemaking relating to the regulation of water and wastewater utilities.

 Prior to joining Holland & Knight, he served as a law clerk to the Honorable James C. Adkins, Florida Supreme Court Justice.

 - University of Florida Levin College of Law, J.D.

 - The University of North Carolina at Chapel Hill, B.A., with honors

 - U.S. District Court for the Northern District of Florida

 - U.S. Court of Appeals for the Eleventh Circuit